-- 3123.
+- 3121.
+These extinguishers are effective on fires in small quantities of flammable liquids, greases, etc., in vats or other open vessels or on floors, etc., i.e., on Class "B" fires, where the gas formed by the vaporization of the extinguishing liquid may be retained as a blanket on the burning material. - 3122.
+They are effective on incipient fires in electrical equipment, i.e., on Class "C" fires where a nonconducting extinguishing agent is of importance. - 3123.
 They are not effective on deep-seated fires of ordinary combustible materials such as wood, paper, textiles, rubbish, etc. (Class "A" fires), which require the quenching and cooling effect of water for complete extinguishment, but they may be of value for surface fires in small quantities of such material where the smothering effects of the gas may be utilized. - 3124.
 Extinguishers which are pump-operated can be discharged intermittently, but the force, length and duration of the stream are dependent upon the operator; and the 2 and 3-gallon ones are not readily operated while being carried about.
 Under average usage the liquid will be completely discharged in three-quarters of a minute of continuous operation for the smaller sizes to $2\frac{1}{2}$ minutes for the largest size.
 The 1 and $1\frac{1}{4}$ -quart extinguishers are readily handled by women.
-The $1\frac{1}{2}$ and 2-quart extinguishers are intended for use largely in industrial establishments where persons of ample strength, usually men, will employ them. - The 1, 2 and 3-gallon appliances are intended for use largely in electrical power stations and the like and in industrial establishments where persons of ample strength, usually men, and especially instructed in their use will employ them.

-In using extinguishers of this type, especially in unventilated spaces, such as small rooms, closets, or confined spaces, operators and others should take precautions to avoid the effects which may be caused by breathing the vapors or gases liberated or produced.
+The $1\frac{1}{2}$ and 2-quart extinguishers are intended for use largely in industrial establishments where persons of ample strength, usually men, will employ them. - The 1, 2 and 3-gallon extinguishers are intended for use largely in electrical power stations and the like and in industrial establishments where persons of ample strength, usually men, and especially instructed in their use will employ them. - CAUTION DO NOT USE EXTINGUISHERS OF THIS TYPE IN SMALL ROOMS, CLOSETS, OR OTHER CONFINED SPACE.
+Users should take precautions to avoid the effects which may be caused by breathing the vapors or gases liberated or produced.
+See The Hazards of Vaporizing Liquid Extinguishing Agents (NFPA No. 182-M).

 3125.
-These appliances when charged with the liquid specified in the introductory paragraph of this Section do not need to be protected against freezing.
+These extinguishers when charged with the liquid specified in the introductory paragraph of this Section do not need to be protected against freezing.